-Swallowdale Camp, Lake Rosseau, Ontario
+Swallowdale Camp, Lake Rosseau, Ontario (Returning in 2022)

 Operating on the beautiful grounds of Rosseau Lake College in Ontario's world famous Muskoka region, Swallowdale Camp is the perfect choice for a traditional summer camp adventure.
 Canadian and International campers join together to develop skills in sports, arts, outdoor activities and leadership.
 Camping traditions runs deep in the Canadian spirit and are embodied in this programme, which has been in continuous operation since 1943.
 At Swallowdale Camp, students come to appreciate the stunning beauty of the nature that surrounds them, and the cultural distinctions that make up our global community.